International Foundation Programme - Computing

 All students will study the following modules:

-• Communicative abilities in English
+• Develop communicative abilities in English

-• Functional language ability across the main skills of English (speaking, listening, reading and writing)
+• Gain language ability across the main skills of English (speaking, listening, reading and writing)

 • Grammatical knowledge and accuracy in English